telerik/maui-docs/controls/datagrid/columns/header.md

 ## Fully Customize the Column

-Customize the Column Header using the `HeaderContentTemplate` to achieve the desired full customization of the column.
+Customize the column header by using the `HeaderContentTemplate` to achieve the desired full customization of the column.

 ## See Also